 5. See How Well They Can Interpret Market Information

 Reggie Nicolay, VP of Marketing, Realtors Property Resource

-The best way to evaluate a potential Realtor is their ability to interpret meaningful real estate data.
+The best way to evaluate a potential Real Estate Agent is their ability to interpret meaningful real estate data.
 For agents, real estate data isn’t difficult to find.
 The key to success is how well they are able to analyze and interpret available data for their clients.
 For example, automated valuation models (AVMs) confuse many consumers.
 The number is often based on incomplete data and public records.
 Agents armed with the ability to interpret complete market information have an opportunity to showcase expertise in offering sellers a true market value of a property.

 6. Find a Realtor Who Can Protect You From Litigation

 James S. Tupitza, Real Estate Lawyer, Tupitza & Kalia P.C.

 People hire Real Estate Agents because they want results.
 But, most people stop there and do not look into what may be equally important.
 It is easy to find someone who sells a lot of properties, or is successful with tenants.
 It is harder to find a Real Estate Agent who will be able to protect you from involvement in litigation after the transaction.
 The number 1 complaint (and the one most damaging to reputation) with Real Estate Agents after the transaction occurs when one of the parties is sued, or needs to sue.
 Find a Real Estate Agent who: 1) works at the profession full time; 2) is connected with a “hands on” broker; 3) has a well-recognized real estate lawyer on call, to answer questions and draft language before a problem arises; 4) has a team of inspectors on call, and 5) is respected by other professionals in the area.

 7. Choose a Realtor Who Understands Your Industry